Spreadsheets do not own the next action

 Clinical trial recruiting depends on timely follow-up, missing information, appointment readiness, and site-team decisions that can drift when status is manually updated.

-The same operating record can support daily coordinator work, site leadership review, and sponsor-ready updates.
+The same operating record can support daily coordinator work, site leadership review, and sponsor-safe updates.

 Buyers can see the product logic before a demo: the left side shows the active recruiting record, and the right side shows how the team moves from signal to next step.